pellared/otel-logs-talk/slides.md

 </div>

 <!--
-Now here's the big one – the User-facing OpenTelemetry Logging API.
+Now here's the big one – the user-facing OpenTelemetry logging API.
 This is the piece that finally gives developers a proper, first-class way to emit logs directly through OpenTelemetry.

 [click] There is no need to go through traditional logging libraries and have the bridge overhead.